La Gira de Costa (Costa Rica)

 - The most budget-friendly roofed accommodation, especially if stuffing two or more riders into a room, comes in the form of local guesthouses that are most often called cabinas.
 Most towns have one or more of these, and as a general rule they are well kept.
 Cabinas are not always listed in guidebooks, but often if you zoom in on an area with Google Maps they’ll pop up.

 - Of course, there is no shortage of more opulent accommodation options including larger hotels and boutique yoga retreats.
+Airbnb is also a viable option as there are plenty of listings, especially in the beach areas of the Nicoya.

 - When visiting more touristy spots like Samara and Montezuma it’s often a good idea to book accommodation ahead of time if travelling during the height of tourist season.